AmineDjeghri/awesome-os-setup/README.md

 Based on your needs, you can choose your OS.

 ## Contributing
-A folder named `Writerside` contains the same files as the root folder.
-It is required for the WriterSide extension to work properly.
+A folder named `docs` contains the docs for generating the website with Jetbrains Writerside plugin.
-Writerside supports only one file named `README.md` that's why you will find another readme file like `unix_workflow/README_unix.md` which contains the same content as  `unix_workflow/README.md` file.
+Writerside supports only one file named `README.md` that's why you will find other readme files like `unix_workflow/README_unix.md` which contains the same content as  `unix_workflow/README.md` file.

 [![Star History Chart](https://api.star-history.com/svg?repos=aminedjeghri/awesomewindows11&type=Date)](https://star-history.com/#aminedjeghri/awesomewindows11&Date)